rodrigobarrela/rodrigobarrela.github.io/_pages/about.md

 I am a third-year PhD Candidate at Nova School of Business and Economics in Carcavelos, Portugal.

 My main research field is Labor Economics.
-I am currently interested in exploring topics such as wage cyclicality, inequality, and monospony power using large datasets, such as Portuguese administrative data.
+I am currently interested in exploring topics such as wage cyclicality, inequality, and monospony power using large datasets, mainly Portuguese administrative data.

 Previously, I was a Research Analyst at the European Central Bank's Supply Side, Labour Markets and Surveillance division of DG-Economics.
 I have also worked at the Bank of Portugal as a Research Assistant.

+I will be joining the IMF's Fund Internship Program in the summer of 2024.

 Feel free to drop me an email at rodrigo.barrela [at] novasbe.pt.